jakewdr/effectual/README.md

 - Treeshaking
 - Docker integration
-- Adding a plugin and loader system
+- Plugin and loader system
 - Make the Taskfile and bundle more platform agnostic

 ## Contributions